 The calendar “card”

-Authors creating posts which have specific dates mentioned within the article text can also choose to create a “calendar card” for their post to help draw attention to the included timelines.
-The calendar cards show up in the sidebar of the post along side of the content.
+Authors creating posts that have specific dates mentioned within the article text can also choose to create a “calendar card” for their post to help draw attention to the included timelines.
+The calendar cards show up in the sidebar of the post alongside the content.
 In addition, details captured in the calendar cards also become present in the calendar grid and list views at https://innercircle.engineering.asu.edu/calendar

 Each calendar card requires you to enter information related to the event title, the event dates and the event locations.

 Each post within Inner Circle can have multiple calendar entries.
 For example, consider a post about an upcoming scholarship.

 - One calendar card could be created for students wanting to put the application deadline on their calendars.

 - A different calendar card could also be created for students wanting to attend an info session about the opportunity.